prismicio/prismic-vue/README.md

 👆 Make sure to have a look at their source code: it is quite short, does simple things and might help you understand how we convert a Prismic API response into something that can actually be committed to the DOM.

+# Imgix images
+based on the url builder described at [imgix](https://docs.imgix.com/libraries/imgix-core-js#imgixclientbuildurlpath-params) ALl parameters can be found here: https://docs.imgix.com/apis/url

 # Integrate prismic-vue components

 If you are working on a `prismic-vue` integration (like Nuxt does for example), you might find the need to use the components, without using the actual `PrismicVue` plugin.
 We've got you covered: